OpenBCI/Documentation/website/docs/Software/CompatibleThirdPartySoftware/01-Matlab.md

 #### Setup

-[Download](http://www.fieldtriptoolbox.org/download) the latest version of FieldTrip from the download page (you will have to provide an email address and descriptiption of research).
+[Download](http://www.fieldtriptoolbox.org/download) the latest version of FieldTrip from the download page (you will have to provide an email address and description of research).

 Add the FieldTrip directory to your MATLAB path and check out FieldTrip's [getting started guide](http://www.fieldtriptoolbox.org/getting_started).